 Which credit card to choose if you carry a balance

 If you have credit card debt, forget about rewards for now.
-You can avoid interest for up to 21 months with the right balance transfer card.
-And some card issuers (especially credit unions) charge ongoing (non-promotional) rates as low as the 7%-9% range.
-Don’t chase rewards if you’re revolving a balance (68% of credit card debtors make this mistake, according to our sister site Bankrate).
+You can avoid interest for up to 18 months with the right balance transfer card.
+And some card issuers (especially credit unions) charge ongoing (non-promotional) rates as low as the 6%-9% range.
+Don’t chase rewards if you’re revolving a balance.

 If you have credit card debt, I recommend these cards:

-- BankAmericard® credit card: 18-billing-cycle 0% intro balance transfer offer; must complete the transfer within 60 days of opening the account; 3% or $10 transfer fee, whichever is greater; introductory 0% purchase APR for 18 billing cycles; regular variable APR of 14.49-24.49%
+- BankAmericard® credit card: 18-billing-cycle 0% intro APR balance transfer offer; must complete the transfer within 60 days of opening the account; 3% or $10 transfer fee, whichever is greater; introductory 0% purchase APR for 18 billing cycles; regular variable APR of 12.99-22.99% on purchases and balance transfers

 See related: Balance transfer cards with no transfer fee